Home > Recreation

 The Finger Lakes National Forest

-The only national forest in the state, the Finger Lakes National Forest is 16,032 acres of upland forest, pasture, and scrub traversed by gorges, ravines, and more than 30 miles of trails for hiking, biking, snowmobiling, cross-Sunlight filters in through the trees along the Potomac Ponds trail, one of the many miles of marked trail in the Finger Lakes National Forest.country skiing, and horseback riding.
+The only national forest in the state, the Finger Lakes National Forest is 16,212 acres of upland forest, pasture, and scrub traversed by gorges, ravines, and more than 30 miles of trails for hiking, biking, snowmobiling, cross-country skiing, and horseback riding.
 This land spreads out in a number of parcels over the towns of Lodi and Covert in Seneca County and the town of Hector in Schuyler County.

 Considered an Important Bird Area by the National Audubon Society, the forest is an excellent place not only to watch birds but all types of wildlife native to the region.
 Nature photography is also a popular activity.
 Geocaching is allowed with permission from the forest headquarters.
 Blueberry picking is permitted in season.